A new generation of tiny machines can perform tasks in the smallest corners of the body: cells.

 Si-ping Han, a bioengineer at the Duarte National Medical Center in California, says it will soon be a reality.

-After years of speculation and animal testing, the next few years will see the first clinical trials of medical nanobots in humans.
+After years of speculation and animal testing, the next few years will see the first clinical trials of medical nanobots on humans.
 Or it would be better to say IN man.

-"The current state of the field is about to enter real applications", he claims.
-"We will see new types of structures that can enter cells, examine genes and react accordingly."
+“The current state of the field is on the verge of moving into real-world applications”, he claims.
+“We will see new types of structures that can enter cells, examine genes and react accordingly.”

 More intelligence is needed

-But for that to happen, He states that our current drugs need a new kind of intelligence.
-The nanomachines will have to detect the biochemical environment of the cells, diagnose their state and then respond by activating a pharmacological activity.
+But for that to happen, He claims that our current drugs need a new kind of intelligence.
+The nanomachines will have to sense the biochemical environment of cells, diagnose their state and then respond by activating a pharmacological activity.

-in 2018 the researchers demonstrated with mice that these medical nanobots have the potential to cure cancer.
-In tests, they effectively "delivered" a drug directly into the cancer cells, effectively choking off their blood supply.
+In 2018 researchers have demonstrated with mice that these medical nanobots have the potential to cure cancer.
+In tests they effectively “delivered” a drug directly into cancer cells, effectively choking off their blood supply.

-"Unlike a simple chemical that does the same thing everywhere, it is an intelligent machine capable of sensing the environment and reacting", he claims He.
+“Unlike a simple chemical that does the same thing everywhere, this is an intelligent machine capable of sensing its environment and reacting", he claims He.

-After animals, medical nanobots promise great things for humans too.
+After animals, medical nanobots also promise great things for humans.

 These small smart missiles that kill cancer could be a huge step forward, thanks to their precision.